How are Tanjore paintings made: Gold, Gods, and Greatness

 From Royal Courts to your Home: The Living Glow of Tanjore Art

 With the Tanjore painting in your space, you now share in a tradition once reserved for kings.
 Centuries of royal patronage and inspiration from Indian tradition have nourished the aesthetics of Tanjore paintings.
-But for the locals- the artists and the devotee, a Tanjore is not just a grand art; it is their culture that glows in the shine of pure gold.
+But for the locals- the artists and the devotee, a Tanjore is a grand art; it is their culture that glows in the shine of pure gold.
 With every Tanjore you choose, it is this legacy that you preserve, and the art’s golden legend continues through you!

 Q1.
 What is special about Tanjore painting?